LucasPetka/secondYearProject/_docs/Manual_Tests.md

 Alert page not updated  Page isn't updated after predetermined time and is left for 10 days                                     Two Email is sent to assigned address         Fail (Email sent every 10 seconds)

+Alert page updated	Tracked page is updated											Email is sent to assigned address	      Pass Alert page updated      Tracked page is updated in a different country                                                          Email is sent to assigned address             Pass
+Alert page updated      Tracked page is updated in incognito browser                                                            Email is sent to assigned address             Pass
+Alert page updated      Tracked page is updated and user logs out                                                               Email is sent to assigned address             Pass